Erebot/Erebot/docs/src/Styling.rst

     Also, please note that although gettext is used to store translations, the plural handling mechanism from gettext is never used by Erebot (ie. Erebot never calls ``ngettext`` or its variants).
-    Instead, each message embeds both the singular and plural form and an algorithm is used at runtime to decide which of the forms should be used.
+    Instead, each message embeds both the singular and plural forms and an algorithm is used at runtime to decide which of the forms should be used.

 ..  note::
-    See also the documentation for the `styling API`_ for more information.
+    See also the documentation on the `styling API`_ for more information.

 ..  _`type of variable`: